entrinsik-org/owner-reassign/README.md

 <code>select r.id, r.owner_sid as username from Report r inner join Mapping m on r.mapping_Id = m.id where m.datasource_id = <<Enter Datasource Id [Numeric]>> OR r.datasource_id = <<Enter Datasource Id [Numeric]>></code>

 3. Export this to csv.
-The filename must end with the extension ".orf" (you can changethat after download.
+The filename must end with the extension ".orf" (you can change that after downloading).

 4. Drag this file onto Informer 5.